kubeflow/training-operator/docs/development/developer_guide.md

 NAME                 STATUS   ROLES           AGE   VERSION kind-control-plane   Ready    control-plane   32s   v1.27.3
 ```
+Note, that for the example job below, the PyTorchJob uses the `kubeflow` namespace.

 From here we can apply the manifests to the cluster.
 ```sh